 Anusarn Market, is home to the Chiang Mai Cabaret Show.
 I have been to this Ladyboy show a few times now and their talent never ceases to amaze me.
 The Ladyboys are stunning and their performances is thrilling.
 The male backup dancers put so much energy into their dance, they leave me breathless.

-Black Hawks, a popular heavy metal band, perform in a bar just around the corner from Chiang Mai Cabaret Show.
-The bar and restaurant showcases many of Chiang Mai’s musical talent.
+Black Hawks, a popular heavy metal band, perform at the Thai European Restaurant and Bar in the Anusarn Market.
+The Thai European Restaurant and Bar showcases many of Chiang Mai’s musical talent.
 The Black Hawks are my favourite band in Chiang Mai.
 Being a heavy metal fan, I love to get my fix of the likes of Deep Purple, Black Sabbath to Guns & Roses, Bon Jovi and Nirvana, there is something for everyone.

 At Anusarn Market you will be astonished at the range of souvenirs, clothing, textiles, arts and crafts and jewellery that are for sale.
 With the vast array of restaurants and cuisines on offer you will never get tired of coming here.
 Why not have a massage or a fish spa, there is no way to describe the sensation of the tiny fish against your skin but it is a lot of fun.